giovanni-depalma/technical-test/README.md

 - main.report.dailyTrafficByIp.requestPath path of requests to be processed
 - main.report.dailyTrafficByIp.outputMode possible values are JSON/CSV.
 If empty by default it will be CSV
 - main.report.dailyTrafficByIp.scheduledInSeconds fixed delay for checking of requests to be processed

+## Exercise2

+### Get Started Immediately
+In order to start the project  follow these simple instructions:

+- Go inside exercise2 folder
+- Run 'docker-compose build' from project folder
+- Run 'docker-compose up ' from project folder

+Launch Browser on page http://localhost:8080

+### Quick Overview
+The project uses the following stack:

+- nx as build system (https://nx.dev/)

+There are 2 modules

+- libs/math
+- apps-demo

+- Run 'npm install'

+#### libs/math

+It contains the solution.

+- Run 'npx nx test math' to run the test

+#### apps-demo

+Demo app where it is possible to perform the exercize

+- Run 'npx nx serve' to run the demo app
+- Launch Browser on page http://localhost:4200